fso-datawarrior/twisted-hearth-foundation/docs/DEPLOYMENT-WORKFLOWS/UNIFIED-SETUP.md

-# Unified Deployment Setup (Path A & Path B)
+# Unified Deployment Setup (Path A, B & C)

-**Purpose:** One-time setup for both deployment workflows.
+**Purpose:** One-time setup for all deployment workflows.
 This enables:
 - **Path A**: Dev branch → PR to main → Preview → Merge → Production
 - **Path B**: Dev branch → Manual deploy to production (bypassing main)
+- **Path C**: Dev branch → Development site (daily development with live preview)

-Both paths use the same infrastructure, just different triggers.
+All paths use the same infrastructure, just different triggers and targets.

 ---